 Linda Barth spent 45 years in the Bridgewater-Raritan School District, teaching fourth grade and then substituting after retirement.
 She is the executive director of the League of Historical Societies of New Jersey and president of the D&R Canal Watch, a friends organization of the D&R Canal State Park.

-Those wishing to attend the luncheon may make a reservation by calling or emailing Carol at 908-654-1794; firstname.lastname@example.org.
+Those wishing to attend the luncheon may make a reservation by calling or emailing Carol at 908-654-1794; email@example.com.
 Reservations and payment must be received before Friday, August 30, 2019.
 Please indicate if there are special dietary instructions.
 The luncheon fee of $35 (WHS members) or $40 (non-members) includes a three-course meal, coffee/tea, and gratuity.
 The luncheon fee may be mailed to Westfield Historical Society, P.O.
-Box 613, Westfield, NJ 07091; or paid online at www.westfieldhistoricalsociety.org.
+Box 613, Westfield, NJ 07091; online by clicking on “Reservations” in the banner above this page; or go to: www.westfieldhistoricalsociety.org/registration.
 Westfield Historical Society memberships will also be available at the luncheon.

 Echo Lake Country Club is at 515 Springfield Ave, Westfield, NJ.
 For Echo Lake County Club dress code information, visit: http://www.echolakecc.org/club.